Serena Williams loses to Raducanu; US Open next

 Karolina Pliskova advanced with a 7-5, 6-1 win over Williams’ older sister, Venus.
 Bencic fell to Sorana Cirstea, 6-2, 6-7 (3), 6-4.

 Rafael Nadal, sidelined since withdrawing from Wimbledon with an abdominal tear, practiced before a large crowd.
-The 22-time Grand Slam champion is scheduled to play a second-round match on Wednesday.
+The 22-time Grand Slam champion is scheduled to play Borna Corcic on Wednesday.

 In a men’s first-round match, Wimbledon finalist Nick Kyrgios beat Alejandro Davidovich Fokina 7-5, 6-4.